chenwenhao03/chenwenhao03.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am PaaS developer.
+Currently doing more in backend, focused in Container, Golang.

-email: agus[at]python.web.id
+email: chenwenhao03[at]gmail.com